By DAVID MCGUIRE

 As the top- or apex predator, sharks are the regulators of fish and marine mammals.
 They cull the weak, the stupid and the sick, thereby strengthening the remaining population.
 The removal of apex predators can cause what is called a trophic cascade.
 Fish or marine mammals without predatory pressure reproduce and deplete the fish on the next level of the food chain.
 This in turn has impacts on the population beneath thereby disrupting the balance and health of the oceans.

 The killing of sharks for fins is illegal in US waters but illegal and unregulated fishing and shark finning still occurs on these and other species of sharks.
-Here at home, young white sharks are still killed in the drift net gill fishery for swordfish and thresher shark, despite the continued objection of conservationists from the whale, sea turtle and fisheries organizations to switch out gear.
+Here at home, young white sharks and thousands of blue sharks are still killed in the drift net gill fishery for swordfish and thresher shark, despite the continued objection of conservationists from the whale, sea turtle and fisheries organizations to switch out gear.

-Every Sharktober, Shark Stewards is celebrating sharks with shark awareness events including Farallon Island wildlife excursions, emphasizing the importance of sharks to the Bay and Sanctuary, as well as looking at the entire ecosystem of the Gulf of the Farallones from plankton to sharks.
+During Sharktober, Shark Stewards will be celebrating sharks with shark awareness events including Farallon Island wildlife excursions, emphasizing the importance of sharks to the Bay and Sanctuary, as well as looking at the entire ecosystem of the Gulf of the Farallones from plankton to sharks.
 Join us for an unforgettable experience and help Shark Stewards celebrate and fight for sharks!